Saginaw High School (Texas)

 Saginaw High School opened in 2005 as the second high school serving the Eagle Mountain-Saginaw Independent School District (EMS-ISD).
 It is a 5-A school located in Saginaw, Texas, United States.
-The mascot is the Rough Rider, and the school colors are cardinal red (#97233F) and Vegas Gold (#FFB612).
-The principal is Cynthia Webber.
-Enrollment is just shy of 2,000 students.
+The mascot is the Rough Rider, and the school colors are cardinal red and Vegas gold.
+Enrollment is approximately 2,200 students.

 Athletics

 Saginaw High Rough Riders enjoy opportunities to participate in a number of sports, including football, baseball, softball, volleyball, basketball, golf, wrestling, gymnastics, tennis, swimming, cross country, and track & field.